 7. Comfort feed

-Frequent feeding boosts supply and offering comfort feeds is a no-brainer way to build in extra feeds, even if they are short and sweet.
+Frequent feeding boosts supply, so offering comfort feeds is a no-brainer way to build in extra feeds, even if they are short and sweet.

 If your baby is fussy and/or you usually offer a dummy for comfort, try offering a breastfeed instead, at least while you are aiming to increase supply.